-The Texas State SSFC will make recommendations to the president via the vice president for Student Affairs for the allocation of student service fees only.
+The SSFC will make recommendations to the president via the vice president for Student Affairs for the allocation of student service fees only.

-As a general rule, the SSFC recommendations shall not normally exceed a 10 percent allocation change from the current year to the forthcoming year for each individual funding area.
-However, on those occasions when the full committee feels strongly on a change of more than 10 percent (increase or decrease), the committee shall forward this recommendation through the normal procedure.
+As a general rule, SSFC recommendations shall not normally exceed a ten percent allocation change from the current year to the forthcoming year for each individual funding area.
+However, on those occasions when the full committee feels strongly on a change of more than ten percent (increase or decrease), the committee shall forward this recommendation through the normal procedure.

 The committee will allocate funds for programs that provide direct services for students and that are separate and apart from the regularly scheduled academic functions of the institution (Texas Education Code Sec.
 54.503).

 The SSFC will not base allocations from compulsory student fees to registered, competing campus organizations and related programmatic activities based on content or viewpoints.
 Chartered student organizations may request funds via their department as long as they are not funded through another area that has income-generated fees.

 Sponsored events supported in whole or in part by compulsory student fees need not and should not avoid controversial political, religious, or ideological content, subject to the understanding that, under current policy, the university has a responsibility to assure an ongoing opportunity for the expression of a variety of viewpoints.

 PROCEDURES FOR PLANNING, REPORTING, AND ACCOUNTABILITY